rant-lang/rant/README.md

 Rant is all about "printing": each lexical scope has an output that can be printed to, which then prints itself to the parent output, and so on.
 This lets you easily build strings and collections from multiple parts with minimal code bloat.

 🧬 **Delightful Combinatorics** <br/>
-Effortlessly perform nested mappings, filters, zips, combinations, and more with Rant's intuitive function composition and iteration engine.
+Effortlessly perform nested mappings, filters, zips, combinations, and more with Rant's intuitive function call syntax.

 🎛 **Automatic Formatting** <br/>
 Passively format text output with automatic capitalization, whitespace normalization, and number formatting.